NostalgicWinters/Disaster-Awareness-and-Management--DAM-/README.md

 ## Problem Statement

 In disaster-stricken areas, it is critical to have real-time information on the situation to save lives and deploy resources efficiently.
 Current communication systems are often fragmented, and information sharing can be delayed, which hinders the response.
-Our platform addresses this issue by offering a fast, collaborative system for reporting, coordinating, and supporting disaster relief
+Our platform addresses this issue by offering a fast, collaborative system for reporting, coordinating, and supporting disaster relief efforts.

 ## Features